Alkaline Diet Explained (and made easy!)

 Ross’ Recommended Alkaline Green Drinks:

-It is so important to fight inflammation when you’re first starting out on the alkaline diet.
+It is so important to fight inflammation when you’re first starting out to support your body’s pH regulation.

 Turmeric – most often advertised as curcumin is perhaps the most powerfully anti-inflammatory compound on Earth and I highly recommend getting yourself a high-power, high-quality turmeric supplement as soon as you possibly can.